zng-ui/zng/TODO/_current.md

     - They need events, like ConfigManager needs LOW_MEMORY_EVENT.

 * Var crate.
+    - Uses AnimationsConfig.
+    - Uses UpdatesTrace.

+    - ArcWhenVar (and others, CowVar) sends an UPDATES.update(None); directly.
+        - Refactor into a VARS thing where app can register a callback that calls update.
+        - The idea is that there is "update ready now".
+    - Needs `Deadline`.
+    - Needs `LoopTimer`.

+    - Channels needs `AppDisconnected`.

     - VARS::apply_updates needs to become public.

-    - Once public replace all core code with re-exports, except VarSubscribe and property_build_action.
+    - Once public replace all core code with re-exports, except VarSubscribe, state module, easing attribute macro, property_build_action, Transitionable for crate::render::FrameValue, context::helpers.
         - Also remove EasingStep from units.

     - Add a typed hook now that we decoupled on_new?
         - This is something we already needed.

+    - How will IntoVar be implemented on foreign types after?
+        - Vars depends on both txt and units crate so we can cover those, but we implement it for other crates in core.
+        - Will need wrapper types.

 * Length types in units crate.
     - Needs impl_from_and_into_var.